Zawtar al-Sharqiyah: Historic structures

 The ruins in Zawtar al-Sharqiyah are a continuation and extension of those in the neighboring town, Zawtar al-Gharbiyah.
 On the southern slopes, there are some natural caves.

 A mosque stands in the town and dates back to 1850 CE.

 Modern era

 In 1995, Israel assassinated a local man, Rida Yassin, better known as Abu-Ali Rida, in the village.

+On 31 March 2025, Lebanese Army and UNIFIL forces entered a major Hezbollah weapons and storage camp in Zawtar al-Sharqiyah, near the Litani River, which was described as one of Hezbollah's largest and most strategic facilities in southern Lebanon.
+The move followed renewed tensions and Israeli threats to resume military operations, amid accusations of recent rocket fire toward Kiryat Shmona.
+Joint forces reportedly searched Hezbollah vehicles and found an empty missile launcher.
+It remained unclear whether Hezbollah had consented to the operation.
+The action was part of efforts to enforce UN Resolution 1701, which calls for disarming armed groups south of the Litani and reinforcing the authority of the Lebanese Armed Forces in the region.

+In May 2026, during the 2026 Lebanon war, Hezbollah said its fighters clashed with the IDF forces in the town.

 Demographics

 In 2014 Muslims made up 99.29% of registered voters in Zawtar al-Sharqiyah.
 98.73% of the voters were Shiite Muslims.